ekater1na/presentation/README.md

 Hi!
-Today i'll tell uou about blockchain.
+Today i'll tell you about blockchain.
 Let's start!

 ### Blockchain
 Every day we all interact with one another, mostly on the internet.
 We chat, we buy things, we use services like banks.
 But how do we know who to trust online, especially if we have never met them but want to deal with them directly?